gnumoreno/scylladb/README.md

  ## What is Helm Charts?
 Why use a Helm Chart?

 Helm uses a packaging format called charts.
 A chart is a collection of files that describe a related set of Kubernetes resources.
 A single chart might be used to deploy something simple, like a memcached pod, or something complex, like a full web app stack with HTTP servers, databases, caches, and so on.

-Helm Charts deploys all the kubernetes entities in a ordered fashion wrapping them togethe in a RELEASE.
+Helm Charts deploys all the kubernetes entities in a ordered fashion wrapping them together in a RELEASE.
 In addition to that you also get versioning control allowing you to upgrade your release and rolling back changes.

 A good introduction for Helm by Amy Chen can be found [here](https://youtu.be/vQX5nokoqrQ)